Good Health.

 WHY WE'RE DIFFERENT

+We pride ourselves on our flexibility.
+We can often get a patient into our office in less than a week.
 At Houston Family Practice, our primary goal is to ensure our patients lead active and healthy lives.
 We know every patient is different, and we strive for every one to achieve wellness with personalized treatment plans, dietary counseling, and monitoring.
 We want you to live your best life.

 About Us

-MEET DR. Chandni Choudhary
+MEET DR. CHANDNI CHOUDHARY

 Knowledgeable.
 Patient.
 Caring.
 Skilled.
-A modern doctor.

-Dr. Choudhary is fluent in English, Hindi, and Urdu.
+She is fluent in English, Hindi, and Urdu.
 She lives with her husband and two young children.
 In her spare time, she enjoys spending time with friends and family, watching movies, dining out, and going to the park with her kids.

 family doctor houston